 Great Smoky Mountains is the most highly visited national park in the country (if you don't count a parkway and National Recreation Areas, which are visited more, but not truly national parks.)
 And this is because of its many recreational activities, beautiful scenery, and more history than it gets credit for.
 One of the natural sites that some find intriguing is Charles Bunion Peak.
 This peak has few trees and is one of many unique mountain peaks in the park.

 The reservation of the Eastern Band of the Cherokee Indians is now located just south of the Great Smoky Mountains National Park with a population of 8,092 in 2000.
 The Cherokee reservation is open to visitors, and has museums, hotels, and other amenities in and around the town of Cherokee.

 Great Smoky Mountains T-Shirts and Souvenirs from the official merchandise of America's Best History.

 1. Take a hike.
 There is so much to see down each path and so many paths to choose.
 At Smoky Mountains National Park, there are eight hundred miles of maintained trails.
 Off many of the trails sit a variety of waterfalls that sparkle down the streambeds of the park.
 From the larger falls of Abrams, Grott, Laurel, and Rainbow to those of Hen Wallow, Indian Creek, Juney Whank, Mingo, Mouse Creek, Ramsey Cascades, Tom Branch, and many others.

 2. Check in at one of the visitor centers and join a park ranger for one of their talks or walks.
 Each of the three interior visitor centers includes a schedule of ranger-led programs on a seasonal basis.

-Photo above: Just another great autumn scene from Clingman's Dome.
+Photo above: Wildlife in Great Smoky Mountains National Park.
+Courtesy National Park Service.
+Below: Just another great autumn scene from Clingman's Dome.
 Courtesy National Park Service.